James T. Farrell: Personal life

 Farrell was married three times, to two women.
 He married his first wife Dorothy Butler in 1931.
 After divorcing her, in 1941 he married stage actress Hortense Alden, with whom he had two sons, Kevin and John.
 They divorced in 1955, and later that year he remarried Dorothy Farrell.
 They separated again in 1958 but remained legally married until his death.
 She died in 2005.

+Farrell died at his home in Manhattan on August 22, 1979, and was buried at Calvary Cemetery in Evanston.